ssanti17/Predicting-Song-Popularity-Spotify-/README.md

 In most cases in each individual model construction, we used the name spotify to refer to the `spotify_final.csv`.
 In order to make sure that the data are correct.
 Before running the code that trains the model, open a new cell, enter and run:
 `spotify = pd.read_csv(‘spotify_final.csv’)`

-There are a total of three ipynb files containing the models that we used (namely, LDA, logistics regression, CART, random forest, etc).
+The three folders `Data`, `Data Processing and Model Building`, and `Pdfs` have our data, models, and pdf versions of our notebooks.
+In the latter two folders, you will find the a total of four ipynb or pdf files containing the models that we used (namely, LDA, logistics regression, CART, random forest, etc).